cabloy/zova/cabloy-docs/guide/essentials/ioc/store-bean.md

 ### Bean Identifier

-In Cabloy-Front, a module is a natural bundle boundary, and automatically packaged into an independent asynchronous bundle When building
+In Cabloy-Front, a module is a natural bundle boundary, and automatically bundled into an independent asynchronous chunk When building

 Therefore, when using store beans cross-module, we do not recommend injecting directly based on `type`, but rather on `identifier`